formlio/forml/docs/workflow/topology.rst

 Flow Topology
 =============

-ForML has custom primitives for logical representation of the *task graph*, which also provide the API for its assembly during the construction phase.
+ForML has custom primitives for the logical representation of the *task graph*, which also provide the API for its assembly during the construction phase.

 .. note::
-    Thanks to this runtime-agnostic internal representation of the task graph, ForML can support number of different third-party :ref:`runners <runner>` simply by converting the DAG on demand from its internal structure to the particular representation of the target runtime.
+    Thanks to this runtime-agnostic internal representation of the task graph, ForML can support a number of different third-party :ref:`runners <runner>` simply by converting the DAG on demand from its internal structure to the particular representation of the target runtime.